 Montenegro is a small Balkan country with rugged mountains, medieval villages and a narrow strip of beaches along its Adriatic coastline.
 The Bay of Kotor, resembling a fjord, is dotted with coastal churches and fortified towns such as Kotor and Herceg Novi.
-Durmitor National Park encompasses limestone peaks, glacial lakes, wildlife such as bears and wolves, and 1,300m-deep Tara River Canyon.
+Durmitor National Park encompasses limestone peaks, glacial lakes, wildlife such as bears and wolves and 1,300m-deep Tara River Canyon, the second deepest river canyon in the world.

 Capital: Podgorica (administrative) Cetinje (historical and cultural capital)